CSIRO-enviro-informatics/shacl-form/README.md

 **Other**
 *foaf:mbox*
-If a property requires a foaf:mbox, the corresponding input field will have input type `email`.
+If a property requires a foaf:mbox predicate, the corresponding input field will have input type `email`.

+*foaf:phone*
+If a property requires a foaf:phone predicate, the corresponding input field will have input teil `tel`.